Aamod007/PYPASS/README.md

 This project was created as a learning tool for password management. **It is not intended for production use** and may contain security vulnerabilities.
 The encryption functions were implemented quickly and may not follow best practices.

-If you want a more secure and stable password manager, consider using [**pazz**](https://github.com/waterrmalann/pazz), a more refined version of this project that uses **SQLite** and improved security practices.

 ---